 Finally, you should consider whether the potential gains from investing the money in long-term options such as stocks could be greater than what you'll save by paying down your home loan.

 Over the past 40 years, the S&P 500 — a broad measure of stock market performance — has delivered an annualized return of 11%.

 But late summer's wild gyrations have reminded us that you must be willing to stick with the market long enough for the inevitable ups and downs to deliver those profits.

 If that’s not for you, or if you already have enough money in the market and the rest of your personal finances are in good shape, then this is the time to consider paying down your mortgage.

 That's especially true if you've been putting money into more conservative options such as CDs, savings or money market accounts that pay less than 2%.

-Even if you have a mortgage at 4% or a little less, paying extra on that loan could be a better use of your money than letting it languish in a low-paying savings vehicle.
+Even if your mortgage costs 4% or less, paying extra on that loan could be a better use of your money than letting it languish in a low-paying CDs or savings accounts.